jelder/haproxy_cluster/README.md

 haproxy-cluster
 ===============

-> "Can we survive a rolling restart, 2 at a time?"
+> "Can we survive a rolling restart?"
 >
-> "Will restarting myserver01 take the site down?"
->
 > "How many concurrent connections right now across all load balancers?"

-While there are already a handfull of HA Proxy abstraction layers on RubyGems, I think we needed one more.
-I wanted to be able to answer questions like those above and more, quickly, accurately, and easily.
+While there are already a handfull of [HA Proxy](http://haproxy.1wt.edu) abstraction layers on RubyGems, I wanted to be able to answer questions like those above and more, quickly, accurately, and easily.
+So here's one more for the pile.

-`HAProxyInstance` provides an ORM for [HA Proxy](http://haproxy.1wt.edu)'s status page.
+`HAProxyCluster::Member` provides an ORM for HA Proxy's status page.

-`HAProxyCluster` provides a simple MapReduce-like framework on top of `HAProxyInsance`.
+`HAProxyCluster` provides a simple map/reduce-inspired framework on top of `HAProxyCluster::Member`.

 `haproxy_cluster` provides a shell scripting interface for `HAProxyCluster`.
 Exit codes are meaningful and intended to be useful from Nagios.